samsucik/knowledge-distil-bert/latex/questions.md

 - is it alright to cite myself (the rasa blog posts)?
 YES
 - should I include the analysed sentences (pred. analysis) in the appendix?
 - mention use of CoLA annotations in prediction analysis? they weren't useful at all.
 NO
 - should I show probing baseline results of Conneau et al?
-YES
+YES also Ganesh_2019 has results for BERT_Base
 - should I mention concrete scripts which I wrote?
 NO
 - should I report prediction speed (on CPU)?
 YES, in 5.3
 - should I include the publisher in all article references? and age numbers in proceedings?
 VENUE OF PUBLICATION, ideally page numbers